Extricating Young Gussie: Background

 In contrast to the later stories in which he features, Jeeves is only a minor character in this story.
 He speaks just two lines, first when he announces Aunt Agatha, and second when Bertie suddenly tells Jeeves that they will shortly be going to America and Jeeves, unfazed, asks which suit Bertie will wear.
 In a 1948 letter he wrote to novelist Lawrence Durrell, Wodehouse wrote concerning Jeeves:

 It never occurred to me at the time that he would ever do anything except appear at doors and announce people.
-Then – I don’t think it was the next Bertie story but the one after that – I had got Bertie’s friend into a bad tangle of some sort and I saw how to solve the problem but my artistic soul revolted at the idea of having Bertie suggest the solution.
+Then – I don't think it was the next Bertie story but the one after that – I had got Bertie's friend into a bad tangle of some sort and I saw how to solve the problem but my artistic soul revolted at the idea of having Bertie suggest the solution.
 It would have been absolutely out of character.
 Then who?
-For a long time I was baffled, and then I suddenly thought ‘Why not make Jeeves a man of brains and ingenuity and have him do it?’
+For a long time I was baffled, and then I suddenly thought 'Why not make Jeeves a man of brains and ingenuity and have him do it?'
 After that, of course, it was all simple and the stories just rolled out one after the other.

 Another difference between "Extricating Young Gussie" and later Jeeves stories is that Bertie is not musically-inclined in this story, as he seems unfamiliar with Gussie's songs and states that he does not have an ear for music, whereas he shows much more interest in music in later stories, most notably when he sings competently in "Jeeves and the Song of Songs", plays the banjolele (though apparently not very well) in Thank You, Jeeves and composes lyrics for a hunting song in The Mating Season.

+The 1918 story Jeeves and the Chump Cyril uses a similar plot device of Bertie being pressured by his Aunt Agatha to prevent a young man of his acquaintance from going on the New York stage.
+That story was also reworked as chapters nine and ten of The Inimitable Jeeves (1923).